Whether you are an Oregon local or traveling to Portland for the weekend, a visit to the Columbia River Gorge and Multnomah Falls is a must.

 The Multnomah-Wahkeena Trail 420 is a moderate, 4.8-mile hike with an elevation gain of 1600 feet that can take up to a few hours to complete but is worth the extra work it requires.

-Along the Multnomah-Wahkeena trail, you will pass many waterfalls such as the Fairy Falls, a light and wide waterfall running down a cliffside, and Weisendanger Falls, a waterfall surrounded by a cliff that requires a little bit of log scrambling in order to get a closer look.
+Along the Multnomah-Wahkeena trail, you will pass many waterfalls such as the Fairy Falls, light and wide waterfall running down a cliffside, and Weisendanger Falls, a waterfall surrounded by a cliff that requires a little bit of log scrambling in order to get a closer look.